 Your Equipment Makes a Difference

-he quality of your gear makes a huge difference.
 Even though beginners won’t notice this a lot, over time you will get frustrated with your cheap skateboard.
 Depending on where and what you want to skate you should consider your setup.

 You need a different kind of setup for cruising, parks, bowls, street, etc. Basically this comes down to trucks and wheels and the board size you prefer.